Cosmo-Tech/azure-sample-webapp/src/components/ScenarioParameters/components/README.md

-# Add a new tab in Scenario Parameters
+# Add a new input field in Scenario Parameters

 - Open *app_folder*/src/components/ScenarioParameters/component/BasicTypes.js
 - Look for the `<div>` tag directly below the `return` statement